Zonotora/guidos/docs/src/filesystem/fat.md

 - If the file size is larger than the cluster size, file data is spanning over multiple clusters in the cluster chain.

 On entries in the FAT
+- Directory contents (data) are a series of 32 byte directory entries.
 - Value of the entry is the cluster number of the next cluster following this corresponding cluster.

 ## Inode